Meet our two and four legged healing professionals

 Often the first to greet clients as they get out of their vehicles we have to be careful some days that he does not climb in and go home with them!
 Max follows us out to see the horses, loves snuggles and we think he hopes for cold snowy days so people will choose to hang out with him in the heated office rather than spending all of their time with the horses!

-Dyggur is a 16 year old icelandic gelding who joined the Healing Hooves team when he was five.
+Dyggur is an icelandic gelding who joined the Healing Hooves team when he was five.

 Dyggur is very sensitive and can at times find his world and the things that happen around him to be rather overwhelming!
 At first Dyggur would often act as if he didn’t care about many things in life but as he started to feel safe we, and he, discovered that he cares very much, just can sometimes find it hard to know how best to express it all.
 Dyggur has much to teach us all about the courage (and fear!) involved in living an emotionally honest life.
 At the same time he is learning how to express all that he feels in ways which work for him and everyone around him.